Falmouth-Games-Academy/comp140-gam160-game/README.md

 ## Gameplay
 The game will be a vertical space shoot 'em up bullet hell type of game, like games such as Battle Garegga, Galaga and Rayforce.
-The main aim of the game is to survive waves of enemy space ships for as long as possible
+The main aim of the game is to survive waves of enemy space ships for as long as possible.

 Image of Bbattle Garegga

 ![image of Battle Garegga](https://images.launchbox-app.com/4a16b9be-4ed0-4f20-ab55-80cded40da92.jpg "image of Battle Garegga")

 ## Controller